q-pratz-chem/python-package-best-practices/_episodes/10-documentation.md

 Objectives:
 - Explain types of documentation.
-- Learn to write and documentation using the Sphinx package.
+- Learn to write and document using the Sphinx package.
 - Deploy documentation to the web using Read The Docs.
 ````